Kirkland Elder Abuse Lawyer

 Elder abuse can take many forms.
 It is often physical in nature, meaning victims suffer physical neglect and abuse.
 However, elder abuse can also be emotional, mental, financial, or sexual in nature.
 For example, if a nursing home staff member frequently berates, yells at, or manipulates a resident, this is emotional abuse.
 Elderly individuals can also be taken advantage of financially.
 A caretaker may steal a senior’s credit cards or pocket funds intended to be used for the care of the elderly individual.
 A caretaker may even convince a senior to change his or her will—or do so without the elderly individual’s knowledge.

 While these actions against seniors can seem unthinkable, such abuse can and does occur with alarming frequency.
-It’s important that you are aware of the common signs of elder abuse, as your loved one may be unable to speak up for him/herself when abuse is occurring.
+It’s important that you are aware of the common signs of elder abuse, as your loved one may be unable to speak up for themselves when abuse is occurring.
 In fact, your loved one may not even realize that what they are experiencing is, in fact, abuse and not something they have to tolerate.

 Common signs and symptoms of abuse include: